geekhybrid/tree-vue/README.md

 ## What it does.

 1. :heavy_check_mark: Hierachical rendering of content.
-2. Event publishing/subscription from items
-    - ✔️ Subscribing to items checked event (based on type)
+2. ✔️ Subscribing to items checked event (based on type)
 3. :heavy_check_mark: Moving Items between folders (drag-and-drop)
-4. Custom formating of items on the tree based on the `type` property.
-      - :heavy_check_mark: Customising Icons
+4. :heavy_check_mark: Customising Item Rendering based on item type
-      - ✔️ Rendering (checkboxes or plain content)
+5. ✔️ Rendering selectable items like checkboxes or plain content

-5. Programmatically toggle item visibility based on the `type` property.
+6. Programmatically toggle item visibility based on the `type` property.
-6. Sorting items alphametically or grouping based on types
+7. Sorting items alphametically or grouping based on types
-7. Disabling and Enabling Item
+8. Disabling and Enabling Item
-8. Double clicking to rename item
+9. Double clicking to rename item
-9. Programmatically determining what item can be dragged into another item.
+10. Programmatically determining what item can be dragged into another item.
-10. Custom Context Menu depending on item type.
+11. Custom Context Menu depending on item type.

 ## What it looks like.